-- A: Supports one module inserted into any slot as Single-channel memory configuration. - B: Supports two modules inserted into both slots as Single-channel memory configuration.
+- A: Supports one module inserted into any slot as Single-channel memory configuration. - B: Supports one pair of modules inserted into the yellow slot and the black slots. - C: Supports the same modules of one-sided memory inserted in all slots.